stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ## Introduction

 In the previous post from this series, I presented an overview of the NES and its subsystems.
 A key component is the CPU, which is a version of the [MOS Technology 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) CPU.
-In order to write games for the NES, it is necessary to have a good understanding of how the 6502 functions and how to program it using assembly.
-This post covers basic assembly, binary number theory, the processor registers, the addressing modes, the call stack, interrupts, and the opcodes.
+To write games for the NES, it is necessary to understand how it functions and how to program it using assembly.
+This post covers the basics that you will need.

-The primary reference for this post is the original [MOS MCS6500 microcomputer family programming manual](http://archive.6502.org/books/mcs6500_family_programming_manual.pdf).
-It is quite a dense read but it does include a lot of useful advice and many worked examples.
-Since the CPU in the NES does not support the 6502's binary coded decimal mode, any information in the manual regarding it can be ignored.
+The main reference used in this post is the original [MOS MCS6500 microcomputer family programming manual](http://archive.6502.org/books/mcs6500_family_programming_manual.pdf).
+It is a dense read but it does include a lot of useful advice and many worked examples.
+You can ignore any information about the 6502's binary coded decimal mode as it is not supported by the NES's CPU.

 If you have not done so already, I recommend that you read the [first post in this series](/blog/posts/2020/06/22/programming-the-nes-the-nes-in-overview) before this one.